zhmylove/korgwm/doc/Development.md

 ### A word to PerlWM

+Speaking about window managers in Perl, it's impossible not to mention [perlwm](https://perlwm.sourceforge.net/).
+Being written around 2002---2004, I believe, it's the very first WM written entirely in Perl.

+This WM uses `X11::Protocol` under the hood and more-less looks like `twm`, the standard stacking window manager for X11.
+Having 3966 lines of Perl code, this WM covers a lot of functionality of stacking window managers.

+Fun fact: on the author's website, it says:
+"*So, rather than do _the right thing_ and contribute to an existing window manager, I decided to write my own - in perl.
+All the mature window managers looked pretty tricky to make any major changes - especially changes in behaviour.*"
+However, his twenty-year-old code is also too complex to modify or use as a base for new projects.
+Especially since `X11::Xlib` and `X11::XCB` emerged in 2009 instead of a raw `X11::Protocol`.

+Let this paragraph be a kind of tribute to PerlWM.

 ### X11-XCB and Michael

+The very first author of the XCB module for Perl is Michael Stapelberg, the creator of the well-known `i3` window manager.
+He wrote a rather raw version of the package, which allowed him to perform certain tasks needed for `i3` testing.
+It lacked some functionality related to the client and had nothing at all regarding the server-side part.
+Nevertheless, it was a working version that supported a portion of XCB functions.
+It's great that Michael chose Perl, as it's a cool and simple language, and he published his module on CPAN so others could use it.

+Naturally, the first thing I did was propose a rather large patch for `X11::XCB`, which introduced some functionality I needed.
+Michael and I had a chat, and since he's not as passionate about Perl now as he was in 2009---2011, we agreed that the maintenance of this package would be transferred to me.
+In return, before each release of `X11::XCB`, I would test it both with the latest stable tag of `i3` and its master branch.

+That's how I became the maintainer of `X11::XCB` and subsequently made several significant improvements, which now allow it to be used for managing the X11 server.

 ### Packages for ArchLinux and FreeBSD

+TODO

 ## Bad architectural decisions

 ### Window shown on multiple tags and Tags VS Workspaces

+TODO

 ### Windows re-arrangement on screen change

+TODO

 ### Expose module